 Instructions

 - Process the cheesecake crust ingredients.
-Add the sunflower seeds and pumpkin seeds to a bowl of a food processor fitted with an S blade and process until the seeds are coarsely ground.
+Add the sunflower seeds and pumpkin seeds to a food processor bowl fitted with an S blade and process until the seeds are coarsely ground.
 Be careful not to over-process the seeds; they should retain some texture.
-Add the dates and process until all the ingredients are well combined.
-The mixture will be tender and slightly crumbly at first, but it should be sticky enough to hold together when you press it between your fingers.
-If the mixture is too dry, pulse it a little bit more.
+Add the dates to the food processor and process until all the ingredients begin to stick together.
+The mixture will be tender and slightly crumbly, but it should be sticky enough to hold together when you press it between your fingers.
+If it's too dry, pulse it a little bit more.

 - Assemble the cake.
 Pour the filling on top of the crust in the springform pan and spread it evenly, smoothing out the top.
 Tap out any air bubbles.

-- Chill.
-Cover the springform pan with a piece of paper towel (to trap any condensation), and then double-wrap the entire springform pan with plastic wrap for the best chance of preserving the cake's taste and texture.
+- Freeze.
+Cover the springform pan with a piece of paper towel (to trap any condensation), then double-wrap the entire springform pan with plastic wrap to preserve the cake's taste and texture.
 Transfer the wrapped cake to the freezer for at least 6 hours, ideally overnight.
-The more frozen the cake, the easier and cleaner the removal from the pan.
+The more frozen the cake, the easier and cleaner the removal from the springform pan.

 - Serve.
 Once set, remove the chocolate cheesecake from the springform pan.
-Let thaw briefly (for about 10 minutes) before slicing.
+Let it thaw briefly, for 10-15 minutes, before serving.

 - Store.
-Leftover chocolate cheesecake keeps well in an airtight container in the refrigerator for up to 1 week.
-For longer-term storage, freeze in an airtight container for up to 1 month (ideal).
+Leftover chocolate cheesecake keeps well in an airtight container in the freezer for up to 1 month.

 Dear Petra, could you kindly advise if I can substitute the cacao butter with 85% dark chocolate and if yes, how much will I need?